weedge/GLM-4-Voice/README_en.md

 * GLM-4-Voice-Tokenizer: Trained by adding vector quantization to the encoder part of [Whisper](https://github.com/openai/whisper), converting continuous speech input into discrete tokens.
 Each second of audio is converted into 12.5 discrete tokens.
 * GLM-4-Voice-9B: Pre-trained and aligned on speech modality based on [GLM-4-9B](https://github.com/THUDM/GLM-4), enabling understanding and generation of discretized speech.
 * GLM-4-Voice-Decoder: A speech decoder supporting streaming inference, retrained based on [CosyVoice](https://github.com/FunAudioLLM/CosyVoice), converting discrete speech tokens into continuous speech output.
 Generation can start with as few as 10 audio tokens, reducing conversation latency.

-A more detailed technical report will be published later.

 ## Model List